 - Once Max leaves feedback, Jack receives an email letting him know feedback has been submitted.
 Max clicks the link and is taken to the new Applicant Carousel on Manage Candidates.
 Here, he reads all submitted feedback.

-- Jill goes to the administrator settings and turns open comments OFF for the request candidate feedback feature.
-When this is turned off, recruiters only have the option to request a response to the question, "Do you with to Advance or not Advance this candidate?"
+- Jill unchecks the Allow Comments When Requesting Feedback option in Requisition and Applicant Preferences, which disables the comment feature.
+When comments are turned off, recruiters only have the option to request a response to the question, "Do you wish to Advance or not Advance this candidate?"

 - Sarah is a Hiring Manager at ACME and has a new open Account Manager requisition.
 Sarah meets with Jack the recruiter to review position requirements.
 After their intake meeting, Jack interviews various candidates for the new position.
 None of the candidates meet Sarah's ideal qualifications, so Jack continues vetting candidates.
 Two weeks pass, and Sarah requests an update from Jack on the new position.